$0 China → UK Global Talent Guide — Quick-Start Checklist

 The Global Talent visa offers two endorsement tiers, and the difference in settlement timeline is significant:

 Exceptional Talent (established leaders): Eligible for ILR after 3 years of continuous UK residence.
-This is the fastest path to permanent settlement on any UK work visa.
+This is faster than the Skilled Worker settlement path.

 Exceptional Promise (emerging leaders): Eligible for ILR after 5 years of continuous UK residence.
 Still faster than a Skilled Worker visa, which also requires 5 years but comes with employer sponsorship constraints.